Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three: Introduction

 The case of non-planar set of 3 lines was finally settled by Shelekhov \cite{S-05}.

-We prove that there is no hexagonal circular 3-web whose polar curve is a rational normal curve and obtain a classification of 3-webs whose planar polar curve splits into a line and a smooth conic.
-Up to Möbius transformation, there are 15 types, most of them depending on one parameter.
+We obtain a classification of 3-webs whose planar polar curve splits into a line and a smooth conic.
+Up to M\"obius transformation, there are 15 types, most of them depending on one parameter.
 Four types of five in Nilov's paper \cite{N-14} are webs of this list, namely, of the types 6, 10, 11 and 15, presented in Section \ref{split}.
-(In fact, Nilov has found only one Möbius orbit from one-parametric family of orbits of our type 6.)
+(In fact, Nilov has found only one M\"obius orbit from one-parametric family of orbits of our type 6.)

-Another natural class that we study in this paper is the set of hexagonal circular 3-webs symmetric by action of one-parameter subgroup of the Möbius group.
+Another natural class that we study in this paper is the set of hexagonal circular 3-webs symmetric by action of one-parameter subgroup of the M\"obius group.
 We also give a complete classification of such webs.

 To select candidates for hexagonal webs we exploit further the above mentioned observation of Shelekhov on simplest singularities of hexagonal 3-webs.
-The proof of the observed property in \cite{S-05}, based on considering the normal form of the web function is not complete: this normal form often does not exists at singular points (see Concluding remarks for more detail).
+The proof of the observed property in \cite{S-05}, based on considering the normal form of the web function is not complete: this normal form often does not exists at singular points (see concluding remarks for more detail).
 We make precise the ideas about the type of singularities and then prove the key singularity property.

 For completeness, we also present the classification of hexagonal webs with 3 non-coplanar polar lines.
 The proof mainly follows the line taken by Shelekhov in \cite{S-05}.